 All the data we use in this paper was taken on 28-29 March 2000 in a single, 68 ks observation using the Chandra High-Energy Transmission Grating Spectrometer (HETGS) in conjunction with the Advanced CCD Imagine Spectrometer (ACIS) detector in spectroscopy mode.
-This is a photon counting instrument with an extremely low background and high spatial resolution ($\approx 1''$).
+This is a photon counting instrument with an extremely low background and high spatial resolution ( $\approx 1''$ ).
 The first-order grating spectra we analyze have a total of 21,684 counts, the vast majority of which are in emission lines, as can be seen in Fig. 1.
-We modeled every line the two spectra, as we describe in §4 and §5, and indicate in this figure which of the lines we deemed to be reliable (strong and unblended enough for the uncertainties in the derived parameter values to be dominated by statistical noise).
+We modeled every line in the two spectra, as we describe in §4 and §5, and indicate in this figure which of the lines we deemed to be reliable.
+We only include lines in our analysis that are not so weak or severely blended that interesting parameters of the line-profile models cannot be reliably constrained.

-The HETGS assemply has two grating arrays - the Medium Energy Grating (MEG) and the High Energy Grating (HEG) - with spectral resolutions of 0.0023 Å and 0.0012 Å, respectively.
-This corresponds to a resolving power of $\mathcal{R} \approx 1000$, or a velocity of 300 km s-1, at the longer wavelength end of each grating.
-The wind-broadened X-ray lines of ζ Pup are observed to have $v{\rm fwhm} \approx 2000$ km s-1, and so are very well resolved by Chandra.
+The HETGS assempty has two grating arrays - the Medium Energy Grating (MEG) and the High Energy Grating (HEG) - with spectral resolutions of 0.0023 Å and 0.0012 Å, respectively.
+This corresponds to a resolving power of $\mathcal{R} \approx 1000$ , or a velocity of 300 km s-1, at the longer wavelength end of each grating.
+The wind-broadened X-ray lines of $\zeta$ Pup are observed to have $v{\text{fwhm}} \approx 2000 \text{ km s}^{-1}$ , and so are very well resolved by Chandra.
 The wavelength calibration of the HETGS is accurate to 50 km s-1.

-The two gratings, detector, and telescope assembly have significant response from roughly 2 Å to 30 Å, with typical effective areas of tens of cm^2 , and a strong function of wavelength.
-In practice, the shortest wavelength line with significant flux in the relatively soft X-ray spectra of O stars like ζ Pup is the Si XIV Lyman-alpha line at 6.182 Å, and the longest wavelength line is the N VII Lyman-alpha line at 24.781 Å. The HEG response is negligible for lines with wavelengths longer than about 16 Å.
+The two gratings, detector, and telescope assembly have significant response from roughly 2 Å to 30 Å, with typical effective areas of tens of cm, and a strong function of wavelength.
+In practice, the shortest wavelength line with significant flux in the relatively soft X-ray spectra of O stars like $\zeta$ Pup is the Si XIV Lyman-alpha line at 6.182 Å, and the longest wavelength line is the N VII Lyman-alpha line at 24.781 Å. The HEG response is negligible for lines with wavelengths longer than about 16 Å.

-The X-ray spectrum of ζ Pup consists primarily of emission lines from H-like and He-like ionization stages of N, O, Ne, Mg, and Si, and numerous L-shell lines of iron, primarily Fe, XVII.
-The Ly α lines and often the β and even γ lines of the Lyman series are seen for the H-like ions.
-The $He\alpha$ complexes consist of three lines, the resonance, intercombination (i), and forbidden (f).
-The f/i ratio is sensitive to the local UV mean intensity, and thus to the distance the X-ray emitting plasma is from the UV emitting photosphere.
-The components of these complexes are blended; and quite severely so for the shorter wavelength (higher Z) elements.
+The X-ray spectrum of $\zeta$ Pup consists primarily of emission lines from H-like and He-like ionization stages of N, O, Ne, Mg, and Si, and numerous L-shell lines of iron, primarily Fe XVII.
+The Ly $\alpha$ lines and often the $\beta$ and even $\gamma$ lines of the Lyman series are seen for the H-like ions.
 There is a weak bremsstrahlung continuum beneath these lines.
 Overall, the spectrum is consistent with an optically thin, thermal plasma in ionization equilibrium with a range of temperatures from one to several million degrees present.
-It is possible that there are deviations from equilibrium, although the spectrum is not of high enough quality to show this, and there is some evidence from the XMM-Newton RGS spectrum that a few of the emission lines are optically thick (Leutenegger et al. 2007).
-We fit every identifiable line in the spectrum, but ultimately only include lines in our analysis that are not so weak or severely blended that interesting parameters of the line-profile models cannot be constrained.
+It is possible that there are deviations from equilibrium, although the spectrum is not of high enough quality to show this.
+There is some evidence from the XMM-Newton RGS spectrum that a few of the emission lines are optically thick (Leutenegger et al. 2007); a possibility we will take into account when modeling those lines.